Submit to Blackbird

 - Specifications:

--Video essays can be 12 minutes max, but we think the sweet spot is usually between 2
+- Video essays can be 12 minutes max, but we think the sweet spot is usually between 2 and 8 minutes.

 - A transcript of the text (as a Word Doc)